i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.10/i-vertix-bi/bi-setup.md

 :::info

-From now on you should be able to connect via SSH (port 22) to the i-Vertix BI server
+From now on you should be able to connect via SSH (port 22) to the i-Vertix BI server (first you may need to configure your firewall)

 :::